 The conscious, thinking mind is what enables us to reason, create meaning, solve problems, and make decisions.
 To better understand our consciousness it is key that we understand how it works with our attention.
 In many aspects, our consciousness controls our attention as we use our consciousness to plan our future, reflect on our past, and make sense of our present.
 On the other hand, our attention can divert our conscious thoughts just like a stream can take an unexpected turn when it encounters a rock or other object that changes its flow.
 So basically there are two types of attention that interact with our conscious mind.
 See below for a description of bottom-up and top-down attention.

-Bottom-Up And Top-Down Attention Described.
+Bottom-Up And Top-Down Attention Described

 To best get an understanding of conscious, thinking mind, we need to understand how our attention works.
 First, below is a basic definition of attention, and second, descriptions of both types of attention.